ethan131001/hqm-investing-strategy/README.md

 # High-Quality Momentum Investing Strategy for S&P 500

 This project implements a **Quantitative Momentum Strategy** in Python using the S&P 500 stock data.
-The strategy is built on identifying stocks with strong momentum by calculating the percentile rank for different time periods (1 month, 3 months, 6 months, 1 year) and selecting top-performing stocks.
+The strategy is built on identifying stocks with strong momentum by calculating the percentile rank for different time periods (1 month, 3 months, 6 months, 1 year) and selecting top-performing stocks. **NOTE: Backtest strategy currently not working, IGNORE.**

 ## Features